-10 Conclusions and generalizations
+12 Conclusions and generalizations

 We extended and refined the QMC error analysis for the parametric, deterministic solutions of the linear elliptic partial differential equation (1) with log-Gaussian coefficient a as given in (2), (3).
 In particular, we considered locally supported functions $(\psi_j){j\geq 1}$ in (2).
-The assumed local support of the $\psi_j$ and p-summability implied dimension-independent convergence rates of randomly shifted lattice rule quadratures of the parametric solution of (1) - (3) with product weight sequences.
-The present results constitute an extension of the convergence rate bounds in [13], wherein the global supports of the $(\psi_j){j\geq 1}$ implied POD weight sequences for the QMC quadratures.
-As a byproduct of the present analysis, we also obtained dimension-independent convergence rate estimates for globally supported $(\psi_j){j\geq 1}$ as in [13], and with exponential weight functions.
-The use of product weights, however, entails stronger summability conditions on $(\|\psi_j\|{L^{\infty}(D)}){j\geq 1}$ than those in [13] in order to achieve a certain convergence rate (Corollary 14, item 2.).
-This drawback may be offset by the linear with respect to dimension s scaling construction cost for the QMC quadrature rules.
-In the case of Gaussian weight functions in the norm (9), however, in Theorem 11, $(b_j){j\geq 1} \in \ell^p(\mathbb{N})$ for 2/3 was admissible, for locally $supported <math>\psi_j$ , which constitutes a refinement over the error bounds in [13].
+The assumed local support of the ψ_i and p-summability implied dimension-independent convergence rates of randomly shifted lattice rule quadratures of the parametric solution of (1) - (3) with product weight sequences.
+The present results constitute an extension of the convergence rate bounds in [14], wherein the global supports of the $(\psi_i){i\geq 1}$ implied POD weight sequences for the QMC quadratures.
+Moreover in Section 10 the presently developed QMC-FE theory is compared to the one from [14] for Gaussian random fields with Matérn covariance in terms of computational cost versus accuracy.
+For certain values of the Matérn smoothness parameter ν the computational cost of the resulting QMC-FEM is significantly smaller using the newly introduced QMC-FE with product weights and multiresolution representation of the Gaussian random field Z. In the case of Gaussian weight functions in the norm (9), in Theorem 11 the summability $(b_j){j\geq 1} \in \ell^p(\mathbb{N})$ for 2/3 was admissible in the present QMC convergence analysis for representations ofZ in terms of locally supported ψ_i .
+This constitutes a refinement over the error vs. computation cost bounds resulting from [14].
+Another insight of this paper is that for locally supported ψ_i , QMC-FE with Gaussian weight functions seems to satisfy error bounds that are superior to those obtained with exponential weight functions.
+As a byproduct of the present analysis, we also obtained dimension-independent convergence rate estimates for globally supported $(\psi_i){i>1}$ as in [14], and with exponential weight functions.
+The use of product weights, however, entails stronger summability conditions on $(\|\psi_i\|{L^{\infty}(D)}){i\geq 1}$ than those in [14] in order to achieve a certain convergence rate (Corollary 14, item 2.).
+This drawback may be offset by the linear with respect to dimension s scaling construction cost for the QMC quadrature rules provided stronger summability conditions are satisfied, for example for sufficiently large ν in the case of Gaussian random fields with Matérn covariance.